kanaria69/Mainecoco/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## How do you get a baby alien to sleep?
+You rocket.